jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

 **Options**

 * Under construction mode - on / off
-* Automatic End date & time - automatically disable construction mode on a set date
+* Automatic End date & time - automatically disable under construction mode on a set date
 * Google Analytics Tracking ID - enable tracking via Google Analytics
-* Theme - a new one is added with each update, <a href="https://underconstructionpage.com/templates/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=available-themes">test all available themes (35+)</a>
+* Theme - <a href="https://underconstructionpage.com/templates/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=available-themes">test all available themes (200+)</a>
 * Custom CSS - adjust any part of the page to fit your needs
 * Title - page title, for SEO
 * Description - page description, for SEO
 * Headline - main headline/title
-* Content - anything you need to display, from styled text to images
+* Content - anything you need to display
 * Optin box, optin popup - collect leads and emails and sync with MailChimp and other autoresponders
 * Login Button - show a discrete link to the login form, or WP admin if you're logged in
 * Social icons/links - new ones are added with every update; let us know if we missed your favorite ones